 When selecting a foam for your application, have you every wondered if open or closed-cell foams are better?
 At Marian, we recommend materials based on a product’s application.
 This is certainly true when it comes to foam materials for use as a gasket.
 This means in order to recommend the best material, our first step is to understand the conditions, forces, stress and other requirements the gasket will experience in your end product.

 Material Options for Foam Gaskets and Seals

-A common misconception is that open-cell materials are an inferior material for use in static gaskets and seals.
-It's true that in an uncompressed state, open-cell foam (even micro-cellular) will allow some level of ingress.
-Because of this, you wouldn't want to use an open-cell foam in a life vest.
-As a gasket and when sufficiently compressed, micro-cellular open-cell urethane foam can form a more effective seal for a longer service life than many closed-cell foams.
+A common misconception is that open cell materials are an inferior material for use in static gaskets and seals.
+To be considered open cell, more than 50% of its cells must be open.
+It's true that in an uncompressed state, open cell foam (even micro-cellular) will allow some level of ingress.
+Because of this, you wouldn't want to use an open cell foam in a life vest.
+As a gasket and when sufficiently compressed, micro-cellular open cell urethane foam can form a more effective seal for a longer service life than many closed-cell foams.

 Click the button below to download our eBook: What to Consider When Selecting Foam Materials for Static Gaskets & Seals.

 Are you working on an application requiring a static sealing foam gasket and don't know where to start?
 Contact us and we'll put you in touch with one of our technical material specialists in your area.
 We'd love to be the solution to your next problem!